HPI-Information-Systems/ner-text-quality-impact/README.md

 ![alt text](image.png)

-## Introducing Errors in train and test sets
+## Introducing Errors in Train and Test Sets

 For this study, various noise types has been introduced in the train and test set of a dataset.